mm4i

 MM4I (Mindmaps 4 Internet) is a mindmapping tool accessible directly through your web browser, designed to work both on mobile phones and on desktop computers.
 You can create and edit mindmaps without needing to install any software, and your work is stored locally for offline use.
-Key features include the ability to visually enhance nodes, add notes to nodes, search nodes and notes, dynamically link nodes (through the search function), create paths between nodes (called “stairs”), and a visual undo/redo history.
+Key features include: a visual undo/redo history, add notes to nodes, search nodes and notes, visually enhance nodes, dynamically link nodes (through the search function), create paths between nodes (called “stairs”), and create mindmaps with AI.

 You can start MM4I here: